1umair/Forecasting-Bikeshare-DC/Project Proposal/team10-proposal.md

 # APPROACH/METHODOLOGY (8 points)
 ## Planned Approach

 First, we initiate the process with thorough data collection, encompassing various factors such as weather conditions, holidays etc. Following this, we conduct exploratory data analysis to grasp the data's distribution and patterns, addressing outliers and missing values through appropriate methods.
-Once the exploratory data anlysis is conducted we will leverage method such as multiple linear regression, recurrent neural networks, Bayesian modeling, and clustering methods tailored for time series forecasting.
+Once the exploratory data anlysis is conducted we will leverage method such as multiple linear regression, Elastic Net, recurrent neural networks, Bayesian modeling, and clustering methods tailored for time series forecasting.
 Model performance is rigorously evaluated using metrics like Mean Squared Error, with the most accurate model selected for optimization and fine-tuning.
 The entire process is documented comprehensively, and clear reports are generated, outlining key findings and recommendations.
 Through this holistic methodology, we aim to deliver precise and reliable forecast for bike-sharing usage.

 ## Anticipated Conclusions/Hypothesis